laurpaik/cs-algorithms/README.md

 ## Sorting

 A well-known problem in computer science is sorting an array.
 There are many strategies (read: algorithms) for accomplishing this.
-Here is an abbreviated
+Here is an incomplete
 list:

 -   Bubble sort
 -   Quick sort
 -   Merge sort
 -   Insertion sort
+-   Selection sort
+-   Heap sort

 This illustrates something important about algorithms: you nearly always have a choice.
 There is no "one way" to solve a problem, no "right" way.
 Different